MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-26-retrieving-dpapi-backup-keys-from-active-directory.md

 ## The&nbsp;Mimikatz Method

 Benjamin Delpy has already found a&nbsp;way to&nbsp;extract these backup keys from&nbsp;the&nbsp;LSASS of&nbsp;domain controllers.
-It is implemented in the `lsadump::backupkeys` mimikatz command and&nbsp;it&nbsp;even&nbsp;works remotely:
+It&nbsp;is&nbsp;implemented in&nbsp;the&nbsp;`lsadump::backupkeys` mimikatz command and&nbsp;it&nbsp;even&nbsp;works remotely:

 ![Mimikatz DPAPI Backup Keys](../../assets/images/mimikatz_backupkeys.png)

 ## DSInternals Implementation

-This attack is also implemented in my DSInternals PowerShell module:
+This attack is&nbsp;also implemented in&nbsp;my DSInternals PowerShell module:

 ```powershell
 Get-LsaBackupKey -ComputerName dc01.contoso.com |